RoRoche/AndroidModularSample/docs/android_app_modularity.md

 ## Introduction

-In this document, I want to explain how I came with a FSM as a solution to make Android application development fully-modular.
-That's why it's organized as steps, describing the journey I made, from discovering the [EasyFlow](https://github.com/Beh01der/EasyFlow) FSM to using it for modularity purpose.
+In this document, I want to explain how I ended up with a FSM as a solution to make Android application development fully-modular.
+That's why this document is organized in steps, describing the journey I made, from discovering the [EasyFlow](https://github.com/Beh01der/EasyFlow) FSM to using it for modularity purposes.

-When talking about modularity, all developers achieve a standard definition:
+When talking about modularity, all developers agree on a standard definition:

 - divide a program into separated sub-programs (called modules) according to the features to implement,
 - group similar functions in the same unit of code.

-Advantages :
+Advantages:

 - ease incremental builds and deliveries,
 - module is unit-testable,
-- modules can be added, modified or removed without any impact on another,
+- modules can be added, modified or removed without any impact on one another,
 - modules can be reused.

 But on some implementations, I didn't agree with some choices.
-For example, to navigate to the next screen, a module knows the name of this next screen thanks to a constant (from the hosting application or from the next module itself): this introduces a high-coupling that smells.
+For example, to navigate to the next screen, a module knows the name of this next screen thanks to a constant (from the hosting application or from the next module itself): this introduces a high-coupling that stinks.
 To my mind, to be fully independant and agnostic, a module must not depend on a constant from anywhere else.
 At best, it exposes constants to be used by the hosting application.
 So, how to transit from one screen to the next one?
 The answer became clear: thanks to events.
-Indeed, events bring the needed abstraction: the module fires an event, the hosting application receives this event and acts according to it.
+Indeed, events bring the needed abstraction: the module fires an event, the hosting application receives this event and acts accordingly.
 This is how I discovered the "event-driven development" paradigm.

 According to this paradigm, the flow of the program is determined by events (user actions, network requests, sensors, timer, other threads, etc.).
 A specific piece of code (often called the "event listener" or "main loop" according to the language) detects that an event has occurred and performs the corresponding event "handler" (a callback method for example).
 The resulting computation changes the program state.

-Finally, given in mind my final goal, I remembered the terms used by the Android SDK: when an `Activity` is destroyed, it talks about saving and restoring the "instance state".
+Finally, keeping in mind my final goal, I remembered the terms used by the Android SDK: when an `Activity` is destroyed, it mentions the fact of saving and restoring the "instance state".
 And all became clear for me: a "screen" can be considered as a "state" of the application, and navigation is somehow a finite state machine.

 A finite state machine (FMS) is defined by: